Ohdele/corporate-intel-genuinefind/README.md

 - Compile all findings into a structured intelligence report suitable for security analysis and executive review.

 ## Project Workflow
-1. **Asset Creation:** Defined company domain, subdomains, sample employees, emails, GitHub profiles, and job listings.
+1. **Assets:** Discovered company domain, subdomains, sample employees, emails, GitHub profiles, and job listings.
 2. **OSINT Mapping:** Simulated reconnaissance using `theHarvester` and other OSINT tools to build a comprehensive asset map.
 3. **Metadata Analysis:** Extracted and documented document metadata to identify potential information leaks.
 4. **Infrastructure Mapping:** Simulated cloud and hosting provider analysis.